ksing/optiver-optitrade-challenge/README.md

     This tells you simulated trades on the exchange (only), at which price and for how much volume.

-### Measure Your Performance
+### Manage Your Risk

-Trading is one thing, but of course you also want to know how much money you have made or lost, and how much risk you're taking.
+Sending orders is one thing, but you also want to know how much risk you're taking **&mdash; every trade will impact your position**.
+We already provide you with basic functionality to look at your positions, so think about how you can use that to control your risk and avoid going bankrupt.
+This is important!
-For that, it might be smart to track your own profit and loss (PnL), alongside your positions (which is your risk).

-You can also look at your official PnL [here](http://18.197.147.155:5006/optitrade).

 ### Bankruptcy